-2020-21 was an exceptional year for C&RE with the coronavirus pandemic leading to a succession of lockdowns and restriction of movement.
+2021-22 was another exceptional year for CRE with the coronavirus pandemic leading to a succession of lockdowns and restriction of movement especially during the early months.
 Our core citizen group were among the most impacted with many shielding or self-isolating during the period.
-This change of environment brought a new series of challenges for older and disabled citizens of Edinburgh which impacted the levels and types of support provided by C&RE.
+This change of environment brought a new series of challenges for older and disabled citizens of Edinburgh which impacted the levels and types of support provided by CRE.